smithblack-0/WorkflowForge/docs/Overview.md

 #
 # These specify a variety of important features
 # including certain special tokens that must
 # be available.
-The FSM backend matches to tokens
+The MOA backend matches to tokens
 # per speed, so the tokenizer must be made to support
 # them
 [config]